 It is thanks to the Judicial Papyrus of Turin historians have learned about the plot to murder the pharaoh.
 The 3,000-year-old document is one of the few surviving papyri related to the event.
-It was translated in 1937 and contains the entire list of those who participated in the conspiracy, as well as their verdict and punishment they received.
+It was translated in 1937 and contained the entire list of those who participated in the conspiracy and the verdict and punishment they received.

 Conspirators Used Black Magic And Spells

 According to the Judicial Papyrus of Turin, Queen Tiye enlisted a group of officials throughout the administration as well as servants to help deliver messages beyond the harem.
 She managed to convince many of these officials to help act out the conspiracy.